English | Bahasa Indonesia

 Keep them yourself VS Other party is keeping them for you:

 - Keep them yourself means simply that you are holding the actual private key to access your wallet.

 - Other party is keeping them for you: For example, if you keep your cryptocurrencies on an exchange, or on a hosted / online wallet.

 Now that we understand the categories of keeping your cryptocurrencies above, we can now start to look at the actual options of keeping them:

 1. On an exchange

-- Many people buy their cryptocurrencies from online exchanges like Poloniex and Kraken.
-When you do have your cryptocurrencies on these exchanges, you don’t actually control the key to your address, but instead they do.
+- Many people buy their cryptocurrencies from online exchanges, for example Coinbase.
+When you do have your cryptocurrencies on these online exchanges, you don’t actually control the private key to your address, but instead they do.